Truck Chattel Mortgage in Australia: Structure, Tax & Cashflow (2025 Guide)

 - Decide whether to sell, refinance or roll equity into a newer rig.

-Because we sit across all the big transport-friendly lenders, we can see quickly whether you’re better off with a sharper rate and tighter covenants, or slightly higher pricing with more flexibility to add a second truck later.
-That includes planning around future upgrades using content like Low Doc Truck Finance Approval Tips and Prime Movers vs Rigids.
+Because we sit across all the big transport-friendly lenders, we can see quickly whether you're better off with a sharper rate and tighter covenants, or slightly higher pricing with more flexibility to add a second truck later.
+That includes planning around future upgrades and structuring a business line of credit for fuel and maintenance alongside the chattel mortgage.

 Common questions about truck chattel mortgages

 Under a chattel mortgage your business owns the truck from settlement, while the lender holds security and you repay principal and interest over time.
-A lease is more like renting the truck with options at the end.
-Our glossary entry on term length shows how ownership structures and contract durations line up with how long you actually plan to keep a rig.
+A lease is more like renting the truck — the lender owns it and you make payments for use.
+The chattel mortgage glossary entry breaks down the ownership and tax differences in plain English.

-Strong, established operators sometimes get to 100% funding, but many deals work better with some equity in the mix – either cash or trade-ins.
-Lenders look at the deal’s LVR (loan-to-value ratio); a lower LVR usually means faster approvals and more flexibility on balloons and future upgrades.
+Strong, established operators sometimes access 100% funding, but many deals work better with some equity in the mix — either cash or trade-ins.
+Lenders look at the deal's LVR (loan-to-value ratio); a lower LVR usually means faster approvals and more flexibility on balloons and future upgrades.

-No – each truck can sit on its own facility and you can mix lenders as needed.
-What matters is how the overall picture looks: repayments versus income, existing vehicle finance exposure and whether facilities like fleet limits or master asset lines make sense as you grow.
+No — each truck can sit on its own facility and you can mix lenders as needed.
+What matters is your overall vehicle finance exposure, how strongly the trucks are performing, and whether facilities like fleet limits or master asset lines make sense as you grow.

 Once your application is approved, docs are signed and conditions met, the lender pays the dealer or seller and your contract starts.
-Our settlement glossary page steps through how funds flow, when PPSR is registered and when your first repayment is due for asset finance and business cashflow facilities.
+PPSR security is registered over the truck and your repayment schedule kicks in.
+Our settlement glossary page steps through how funds flow and when your first repayment is due.